-A Flood Risk Assessment (FRA) is typically required when a planning application is submitted, and where Sur 2 credits are sought within the Code for Sustainable Homes.
+A Flood Risk Assessment (FRA) is typically required when a planning application is submitted, and where credits are sought within a Home Quality Mark or Code for Sustainable Homes assessment.

 An FRA will determine which flood zone the development site sits within and therefore the risk of flooding from all sources.

 Do I need a Flood Risk Assessment?

 Yes, if you are seeking Sur 2 (Surface Water) Credits within a Code for Sustainable Homes Assessment, or credits within a HQM assessment.

 You may also be required to provide an FRA under a planning condition.

 Early discussion with a specialist can save time and money by highlighting where: